uk000/goto/README.md

 curl localhost:8080/foo --data '{"foo": {"bar": "hi", "baz": "hello"}}'
 ```

-produces response: `{"bar":"hi", "baz":"hello", "message": "hi is hello"}`.
+produces the response: `{"bar":"hi", "baz":"hello", "message": "hi is hello"}`.

-A more complex example capturing values from arrays and objects, and producing response json with arrays of different lengths based on input array lengths.
+Below is a more complex example, capturing values from arrays and objects, and producing response json with arrays of different lengths based on input array lengths.
 The two configurations in the below example work in tandem, showing an example of how mutually exclusive configurations can provide on-the-fly `if-else` semantics based on input payload.

 First config to capture `.one.two=two`, `.one.three[0]={three.1}`, `.one.three[1]={three.2}`, `.one.four[1].name={four.name}`.
 This response is triggered if input payload has 2 elements in array `.one.three` and two elements in array `.one.four`.